advaitbuilds/advaitbuilds.github.io/aboutme.md

 I love building stuff weather be software or hardware , Everything I build is Built with purpose.

-I also break stuff (not actually) , in the sense that I'm a curious person by nature so I take things apart to see how it works , then try to put it back in one piece
+I also break stuff (not actually) , in the sense that I'm a curious person by nature so I take things apart to see how it works , then try to put it back in one piece.

+I explore different areas in tech like

+- cryptography
+- cyber security
+- machine learning

 ## Other Hobbies of mine